-Dr. Daniel W. O’Hagan has been appointed Associate Professor in Radar at the University of Cape Town and will occupy the post from mid-2014.
+Dr. Daniel W. O’Hagan currently works at Fraunhofer FHR in Bonn, Germany.
+Daniel was an associate Professor in Radar at the University of Cape Town and will occupied the post from mid-2014 to 2018.

 Since 2009, Dr. O’Hagan has been employed as a Radar Scientist at the Fraunhofer Institute for High Frequency Physics and Radar Techniques (FHR) in Wachtberg, Germany.
 He has been extensively engaged in passive radar (commensal radar) research.
 Additional research interests have included VHF radar, antenna array design and beamforming, LPI techniques, low-observable platform design considerations, and bistatic clutter.

 Dr. O’Hagan is the Chairman of the NATO Sensors and Electronics Technology group, “Advanced situation-specific modeling and vulnerability mitigation using passive radar technology SET-207”.
 He chairs a multinational team of distinguished scientists from throughout NATO and Partnership for Peace (PfP) nations.